 If we do not prove in clinical trials that our product candidates are safe and effective, we will not obtain marketing approvals from the FDA and other applicable regulatory authorities.
 In particular, one or more of our product candidates may not exhibit the expected medical benefits in humans, may cause harmful side effects or may have other unexpected characteristics that preclude regulatory approval for any or all indications of use or limit commercial use if approved.
 For example, in the 100mg dose group of our Phase I multiple rising dose trial of TC-2696, our product candidate for pain, we suspended further dosing after two of three volunteers discontinued participation in the trial due to dizziness, nausea and, in one case, vomiting.
 Both of these volunteers had received a single dose of TC-2696 prior to discontinuing participation in the trial.
 We did not see comparable effects at 100mg in our completed single rising dose trial of TC-2696.
 Based on in vitro metabolism studies of TC-2696 that we subsequently conducted, we currently believe that genetic differences in the primary metabolic pathway of TC-2696 may have played a key role in the different effects of 100mg observed in our single rising dose trial and our multiple rising dose trial.
 We have not yet determined definitively the dose range in which positive medical effects, if any, are achieved with TC-2696.
-If following further evaluation we determine that the different effects observed are in fact due to the primary metabolic pathway of TC-2696, that TC-2696 is not safe in poor metabolizers or is not safe when the primary metabolic pathway for TC-2696 is blocked and that 100mg of TC-2696, is within the dose range in which positive medical effects are achieved with TC-2696, we may not receive the regulatory approvals required to market and sell TC-2696.
-Even if we do receive the required regulatory approvals, the regulatory authorities may limit the patient population for which TC-2696 is approved to those who are extensive or intermediate metab
+If following further evaluation we determine that the different effects observed are in fact due to the primary metabolic pathway of TC-2696, that TC-2696 is not safe in poor metabolizers or is not safe when the primary metabolic pathway for TC-2696 is blocked and that the dose range in which positive medical effects are achieved with TC-2696 is not sufficiently below 100mg so as to provide an acceptable margin of safety, we may not receive the regulatory approvals required to market and sell TC-2696 is not sufficiently below 100mg so as to provide an acceptable margin of safety, we may not receive the regulatory approvals required to market